dsoellinger/Advanced-Algorithms-and-Data-Structures/1_Basics_of_Algorithm_Theory.md

 #### Input size

-The *size of the input* of an algoirhtm is a quantity that measures the number of input items relevant for elementary operations of the algorithm.
+The *size of the input* of an algorithm is a quantity that measures the number of input items relevant for elementary operations of the algorithm.